 In addition to the front-line process improvements managers can implement, public sector organizations should take a high-level look at their system processes or create additional checks to make payroll and timekeeping controls more consistent.

-If you have a payroll and timekeeping system, now is a good time to contact your vendor to confirm you fully utilize the time entry module’s functions.
+Now is also a good time to contact your payroll and timekeeping vendor to confirm you fully utilize the time entry module’s functions.
 Some of the controls or reports mentioned above may be built into the system’s capabilities.
 If you track time in a separate system, such as Excel or another spreadsheet application, you may increase controls by changing your processes.
 For example, instead of using a paper system, employees can directly enter time into an Excel spreadsheet that managers can review, lock and send the spreadsheets directly to payroll.
 The re-worked process can increase your control over approvals with the additional benefit of reducing data entry redundancy and errors.

 A review of your payroll and timekeeping controls requires a small amount of time and likely no cost, yet it can help protect your organization from serious financial and public relations damage.
 Add it to your new year’s goals list and start it soon.
 It’s an easy one with which to begin and quickly check off your list — and that always feels great.